scorpioshemor94/scorpioshemor94/README.md

-- 👋 Hi, I’m @scorpioshemor94
+- 👋 Hi, I’m @scorpio
-- 👀 I’m interested in ...
+- 👀 I’m interested in exploring the world of programming♥️
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me message me 🥰

 <!---
-scorpioshemor94/scorpioshemor94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+scorpio/scorpio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->